cjyoon/triomix_readthedocs/docs/source/usage.rst

 ``*.child.counts.upd.segments.tsv``: contains the VAF values for GroupA SNPs that have been segmented for UPD analysis

-``*.child.counts.plot.pdf``: visualization of depth and VAF plots of GroupA and GroupB SNPs.
+``*.child.counts.plot.pdf``: visualization of depth and VAF plots of GroupA and GroupB SNPs in the child.

 ``*.child.counts.summary.tsv``: contains the final estimated values of contamination from various sources in the child.
 Detailed information on each column is as follows.